My name is Italian and is pronounced “joy-ah.”

 Well-written, low-angst, highly-imaginative, novel-length, completed, het and gen stories encompass the majority of my recommendations.
 I’ll ignore a small amount of writing errors if the story is creative enough and captures my imagination or makes me laugh.
 But if it has high amounts of angst, an unhappy ending, or simply doesn’t keep me engrossed, then no amount of writing excellence will keep me reading.
 Also, in an effort to avoid repetitious posts which are saying essentially the same thing, it’s unusual for me to rec sequels to a story I’ve already rec’d.
 While I sometimes rec an entire fic series or book series in a single review, it is more common for me to only rec the first story I read in a series and include links to the sequels.
 Finally, I have a deep loathing of plagiarism.
 If you find that I have recommended plagiarized (in full or in part) stories, please let me know immediately.
 I refuse to pimp the hard work of one author while crediting another.

-If I have already written a recommendation for your story, and you would like me to re-post that existing rec somewhere else, such as Amazon, just let me know; I’d be happy to oblige you.
+If I have already written a recommendation for your story, and you would like me to re-post that existing rec somewhere else, such as Amazon, just let me know; I’d be happy to oblige you, though I am usually slow to respond.
 However, I do not accept requests to write a new review or rec.
+I’m sorry!
 This is due entirely to my own frustrating limitations.
-Please feel free to alert me if you’ve written something you think I’ll enjoy – I love receiving story recs!
+Please feel free to alert me if you’ve written something you think I’ll enjoy – I adore receiving story recs!
 But understand that I regretfully have a firm policy about promising to post a rec upon request, as I’m just not able to keep up with requests.

 Critique in Recs

 First, don’t take the critique too seriously, as I only recommend stories I love.
 For that reason, when I first began writing recs years ago, I didn’t include any criticism.
 Thus, recs within my older fandoms do not include any critique at all.
-However, I usually include critique in my novel recs (albeit more strongly worded than with the fanfic recs), and I’ve been trying to remember to do so with the Pride & Prejudice fic recs since I was starting from scratch in the case of that fandom, and was therefore able to [attempt to] be consistent and fair by always including critique, and thus hopefully avoiding the appearance of singling anyone out for criticism.
+However, I usually include critique in my novel recs (albeit more strongly worded than with the fanfic recs, as I hold published authors to a higher standard).
+I’ve also been trying to consistently include critique with the Pride & Prejudice fic recs since I was starting from scratch in the case of that fandom, and was therefore able to [attempt to] be consistent and fair by always including critique, and thus hopefully avoiding the appearance of singling anyone out for criticism.

 My purpose in including a brief, mild bit of critique within the recs is two-fold: 1) To alert readers to anything which might impede their enjoyment of a story, so that they know in advance to either avoid the story or to ignore that element.
-I don’t want to direct readers to a story which they might hate because I failed to warn them about something, prompting them to leave an unkind review on the author’s site.
-2) To offer an element of objectivity by being upfront about anything which might impact a reader’s interest in a story, for better or worse.
-Overly-gushy praise can often come across as insincere and even untrustworthy when there is no honest acknowledgement of anything but the laudable elements.
+I don’t want to direct readers to a story which they might hate, because I failed to warn them about something, prompting them to leave an unkind review on the author’s site.
+2) To offer an element of objectivity.
+Overly-gushy praise (which I’m prone to) might come across as insincere or even untrustworthy.
 I hope that my inclusion of critique allows readers to better trust my praise.

 I generally do not read or recommend stories which are incomplete or abandoned.
 So unless marked otherwise, it should be safe to assume that any story listed here is complete.
 Just to be safe, check the story recommendation’s full header, though, as I always mark MIA and WIP fics in red.

 The tags on the sidebar (at right) are the best place to start if you’re searching for a particular fandom’s recs.
 Keep in mind that I do not include critique in the story tags.
 E.g., if you see a story tagged “out-of-character” behavior, that isn’t meant as a criticism.
 For example, a modern adaptation of Pride & Prejudice would be tagged “OOC” because, of course, a career-woman!Elizabeth Bennet is out-of-character when compared to canon.
 However, that’s a purposeful element – not a story flaw.
 In addition, I don’t tag obvious elements that are part of the show’s premise: Doctor Who stories aren’t marked “time-travel,” Harry Potter stories aren’t marked “Fantasy.”
-I also don’t tag every single element to a story, but if I’ve missed a defining aspect of the story, please alert me.
+Because, duh.
+I also don’t tag every single element to a story, but if I’ve missed a defining aspect of the story, please alert me by leaving a comment on that rec.

 Alternate Universe or AU fics, as defined by Gioia

 My personal definition of an AU or “Alternate Universe” story requires that the opening act, or first chapter, not occur as in canon.
 I.e., a Roswell AU would involve no shooting in the Pilot episode, or perhaps a lack of any aliens; a Harry Potter AU would require something major to have changed on, or possibly before, October 31 or November 1, 1981, such as the Potters surviving or not being attacked.
 In other words, the foundation of the canon story must be altered – not merely the subsequent occurrences – in order for a story to be “AU,” according to my personal definition.
-Since this is my blog and my own way of sorting stories, when my definition differs from the author’s, I generally sort the story based on my own definition.
+Since this is my blog with my own way of sorting stories, and there’s no one to stop me (Wheee!), when my definition differs from the author’s, I generally sort the story based on my own definition.

 Spoilers in the Tags!